 English Language Requirements

 Each university specifies which tests it accepts and the minimum scores needed on its admissions webpage under “English language requirements.”
-It’s extremely important to plan for these tests early, since you may need time to prepare and a test appointment.
+It’s extremely important to plan for these tests early, since you may need time to prepare and find a test appointment.
 If you do not meet the required score, some universities offer pre-sessional English courses to help you improve before starting the degree, but it’s best to meet the requirement outright to keep your admission offer unconditional.

 Bachelor’s Degree Application Process